public class LineSplitter extends java.lang.Object implements java.util.Iterator<java.lang.String>, java.lang.Iterable<java.lang.String>

 public LineSplitter(java.lang.String content)

-- The string to split.
-If string is null
+content - The string to split.
+If string is null or the empty

 line all references to the input string are deleted.
 So it is free